th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Other-Functions.md

 ## `ExportAllCharacters()` - Routine 557

 - `557.
 ExportAllCharacters`
-- Force all the characters of the players who are currently in the game to
+- Force all the characters of the players who [ARE](GFF-File-Format#are-area) currently in the game to
 - be exported to their respective directories i.e. LocalVault/ServerVault/ etc.

 <a id="fabs"></a>